marksny13199/RBES-Farming-Guide-for-Swine-Raising-with-Swine-Disease-Identifier-Using-Forward-Chaining-Method/README.md

 This capstone project has awarded as a "Best Information Technology Innovation" during 3rd Information Technology Innovation Forum held at the College of Computer Studies Misamis University.

 To set up the system:
-1. Download the APK file to your android phone
+1. Download the APK file to your android phone.
-2. Install the APK file
+2. Install the APK file.
+3. See the documentation and the user manual for additional information.